 - The name and address of the person to whom the shipment was made;

 - The invoice or memoranda information relating to the specific customer (which must include brand and quantity of cigarettes, ryo tobacco, and smokeless tobacco); and

 - The name, address, and phone number of the person delivering the shipment to the recipient on behalf of the delivery seller.

-The monthly reports should be filed using electronic media such as a CD or DVD or Standard file formats such as database file (.dbf), delimited/plain text file (.txt) or excel spreadsheet (.xlsx).
+The monthly reports should be filed using standard file formats such as database file (.dbf), delimited/plain text file (.txt), or Excel spreadsheet (.xlsx).

-Every delivery seller must comply with all shipping and record keeping requirements, all state, local, tribal, and other laws generally applicable to sales of cigarettes or smokeless tobacco as if the delivery sales occurred entirely within the specific state, including laws imposing excise taxes, licensing and tax-stamping requirements, restrictions on sales to minors, and other payment obligations or legal requirements relating to the sale, distribution, or delivery of cigarettes, ryo tobacco, or smokeless tobacco and tax collection requirements.
+Every delivery seller must comply with all shipping and record keeping requirements, and all state, local, tribal, and other laws generally applicable to sales of cigarettes or smokeless tobacco as if the delivery sales occurred entirely within the specific state.
+This includes:

-Violators of the Jenkins Act, as amended by the PACT Act, are subject to criminal and civil penalties.
+Violators of the the PACT Act are subject to criminal and civil penalties.

-The registration statement and monthly reports as described above should be sent to:
+The registration statement, monthly reports, and database files (including Excel spreadsheets), as described above should be sent through ShareFile.

 Nebraska Department of Revenue

 Lincoln, NE 68509-4818